na-na-hi/renget/archive/llst-2022-new.md

 Previous: >>694201488 (# of previous thread)

 ***
-##Thread QoL (Quality of Life) Filter
+##QoL regex filters
 **Improved** non-intrusive filter for 4chanx that massively improves thread readability. ==Last updated: 04/27/2023== !!! warning Warning
 	These filters are only tested, and are only recommended to work on 4chanx **Comment field**
 ``` javascript
 #/jp/ QoL Troll spammer filter